Clemapfel/jluna/README.md

 + thread-safety, parallelization
 + linear algebra wrapper, matrices
 + expression proxies
-+ multiple julia worlds, save-states: restoring a previous julia state
++ multiple julia states, save-states: restoring a previous julia state
 ---

 ## Documentation

-A step-by-step introduction and reference guide is available [here](./docs/manual.md).
+A verbose, step-by-step introduction and manual is available [here](./docs/manual.md).
 Furthermore, all user-facing code has in-line documentation available through most IDEs (or the julia `help?` command).

 Advanced users are encouraged to check the headers (available in `jluna/include/`) for implementation details.
 They are formatted specifically to be easily understood by 3rd parties.